AVA Wines of Sonoma County: Petaluma Gap Wine Region

 Backroad Bodegas

-Wine tasting in the Petaluma Gap is about the joy of discovery – few and far between, vineyards and wineries are tucked in between rolling hills grazed by cows, goats, and sheep.
+Wine tasting in the Petaluma Gap is about the joy of discovery – few and far between, vineyards and wineries are tucked between rolling hills grazed by cows, goats, and sheep.

 Barber Cellars